Upward-Spiral-Science/claritycontrol/Draft/answers.md

 * What is the histogram of a 3D image?
   * Frequency of occurence of gray value.
 * How sparse are the images (ratio of pixels with value 0 over size of the image)?
+   * we need to look at the data to find the number of 0s in the image.

 **Exploratory** <br />